 Sit back and listen to the playlist while you read Dr O'Regan's analysis of her top 5 love songs.

 Beyoncé’s Love on Top is a love song that acknowledges both the work that goes into maintaining a relationship while also celebrating the kindness and joy that comes with long-term love.
-The song’s sound is a loving pastiche of late 1980s/early 1990s R&B, while also remaining quintessentially Queen Bey.
+The song’s sound is a loving pastiche of late 1980s/early 1990s R&B/New Jack Swing, while also remaining quintessentially Queen Bey.
 The way Beyoncé uses her impressive vocal talents in this song makes it impossible for a listener not to feel the rising elation in her melodies, in part supported by the four dizzying key-changes as the choruses repeat.
 It may not be one of her biggest hits (reaching #20 on the US Billboard and Australian ARIA charts), but it is certainly one of her best love songs.

 Buddy Holly is the perfect love song for nerds and, in 1995, Weezer's Rivers Cuomo was essentially King of the Nerds in the world of alternative music.
 The song’s sweet nostalgia, crunchy guitars and wry sense of humour are a perfect enmeshment of the power-pop sound of the mid-1990s.
 The song also gave rise to a cute and clever video created by filmmaker Spike Jonze that sees the band seamlessly inserted into an episode of hit TV series Happy Days.
 Even the Fonz likes this song, so what higher praise do you need?
 This track was so infectious it broke through to the mainstream, reaching #17 on the US Billboard charts and #12 on the UK singles chart.

 God Only Knows (1966) is perhaps the Beach Boys’ most well-known love song – even Paul McCartney has said it’s his favourite.
 However, it is a complicated love song – after all, the opening line sings "I may not always love you" before qualifying that the woman in question "never needs to doubt it".
 The second verse is vulnerable and restless, admitting that without her, "the world would show nothing to me, so what good would living do me?"
 Supporting the melody is Brian Wilson’s sparkling arrangement of horns, strings, pianos, organs and woven vocal parts, making the song rich and beautifully textured.
 Carl Wilson’s vocal combines the hopefulness of young love and the loss of innocence as we grow into adulthood – a theme that carries through the rest of the Pet Sounds album.
+It’s a beautiful song that still sounds alive and sparkling after 50 years.